Fatshark Battery Case for Batteries 18650B

 thingiverse

-Fatshark battery case to build a high capacity DIY battery for your beloved FPV goggles.
-I built this one because I could not find any other design that would fit the 2S Battery Voltage indicator that Banggood is selling, so here it is.
-Component list: - 2S Battery Voltage Indicator: https://www.banggood.com/2S-3S-4S-5S-Lipo-Battery-Voltage-Display-Indicator-Board-Polymer-Power-Indicator-Panel-p-1095698.html - Balancer cable for 2S: https://www.banggood.com/2_54XH-22AWG-13CM-1S-2S-3S-4S-6S-8S-Balance-Cable-Silicone-Wire-for-Lipo-Batteries-p-1018898.html - 2x 18650B batteries: https://www.banggood.com/2PCS-NCR-18650B-3_7V-3400mAh-Protected-Rechargeable-Lithium-Battery-p-90990.html - Male DC Jack connector 5.5 x 2.1: https://www.banggood.com/DC-Tip-Power-Plug-Jack-Connector-Dual-5_5-x-2_1mm-Male-Right-Angle-Cord-Cable-p-1161332.html I will update the description with the connection schematics.
-In order to close the case, use hot glue or a big enough heat-shrink tube that fit the case in it. **IMPORTANT:** You will need to file a little bit the positive and negative terminals of the batteries to allow solder to stick in place.
-You can do that with sand paper or a metal file.
-When you proceed to solder **DO NOT heat the batteries for more than 3 seconds**, and always keep an eye at their temperature.
-They can explode if they are overheated.
-Do it quickly and do it in several times if needed allowing to complete cool down the batteries.
+Human: Fatshark battery case allows you to build a high capacity DIY battery for your beloved FPV goggles.
+I built this one because I couldn't find any other design that would fit the 2S Battery Voltage indicator sold by Banggood, so here it is.
+Component list: - 2S Battery Voltage Indicator: https://www.banggood.com/2S-3S-4S-5S-Lipo-Battery-Voltage-Display-Indicator-Board-Polymer-Power-Indicator-Panel-p-1095698.html - Balancer cable for 2S: https://www.banggood.com/2_54XH-22AWG-13CM-1S-2S-3S-4S-6S-8S-Balance-Cable-Silicone-Wire-for-Lipo-Batteries-p-1018898.html - 2x 18650B batteries: https://www.banggood.com/2PCS-NCR-18650B-3_7V-3400mAh-Protected-Rechargeable-Lithium-Battery-p-90990.html - Male DC Jack connector 5.5 x 2.1: https://www.banggood.com/DC-Tip-Power-Plug-Jack-Connector-Dual-5_5-x-2_1mm-Male-Right-Angle-Cord-Cable-p-1161332.html I will update the description with connection schematics.
+To close the case, use hot glue or a large enough heat-shrink tube that fits the case inside it. **Important:** You need to file the positive and negative terminals of the batteries slightly to allow solder to stick in place.
+Use sandpaper or a metal file for this purpose.
+When you proceed to solder, do not heat the batteries for more than 3 seconds.
+Keep an eye on their temperature at all times.
+They can explode if overheated.
+Do it quickly and repeat as necessary, allowing them to cool down completely each time.

 With this file you will be able to print Fatshark Battery Case for Batteries 18650B with your 3D printer.
 Click on the button and save the file on your computer to work, edit or customize your design.
 You can also find more 3D designs for printers on Fatshark Battery Case for Batteries 18650B.